How to use the command 'ldapsearch' (with examples)

 Explanation:

-• -D 'admin_DN': Specifies the distinguished name (DN) of the user with administrative privileges.
-This user is used to authenticate the search operation.
+• -D 'admin_DN': Specifies the Distinguished Name (DN) of the admin user who has access to read from the directory.

-• -b base_ou: Specifies the base Organizational Unit (OU) from which the search will start.
+• -b base_ou: Defines the base Organizational Unit (OU) to begin the search.

 Code: